selfmd/docs/docs/connect/ttya.md

 3. **Wait for approval** -- the status bar shows "Waiting for approval..."
 The message is forwarded to your agent.

-4. **Chat** -- once approved, real-time conversation begins.
-Messages flow through WebSocket on the visitor side and Hyperswarm on the agent side.
+4. **Chat** -- once approved, messages flow through WebSocket on the visitor side and Hyperswarm on the agent side.

 If rejected, the visitor sees "The agent owner declined your request" and the connection closes.

-## Approval Flow
+## Approval flow

 When a visitor sends their first message, your agent receives a `ttya:request` event (or you see it via `ttya_pending` in MCP/CLI):